Sports Tourism and the Cévennes National Park: The Transmodern Choice

 97(1).

 Corrado, F. (2010).
-Fragile territories in the Alpine region: A framework for understanding the relationship between innovation and marginality.
+Fragile Territories in the Alpine Region: A Proposed Interpretation Between Innovation and Marginality.
 Revue de Géographie Alpine, 98(98–3).

 Sociétés, 125(3), 47–58.